aster-system/aster-system/_scls/documentalist.md

         <h3>What is SCLS Documentalist "Agatha" ?</h3>
         <div>
             SCLS Documentalist "Agatha" is a special part of the SCLS library.
 Indeed, it is not made more as a software than a real library.
             However, it is made to simplify the documentation, and it is Open Source.
-It has so its place here.
+It has so its place here.<br>
+            The current version is the indev 0.2 version.
+            As the code source is not ready yet, only the description of what the library can do is provided.<br><br>
+            The word "documentation" should be seen more globally that just what developers are used to see it.
+            Indeed, even if its main goal is to simplify this vision of the documentation, SCLS Documentalist can also write any type of document.<br>
+            To be more precise, it does not write the document, but format an human made document.
+            It could be seen as a way to apply a format of writing to a text sample, without doing it manually.<br>
+            The big advantage of this feature is that the time passed to do the formatting is gained and can be reuse to do a better writing, to upgrade the code, or to play Minecraft.
+            It can also be automated to format a big number of document easily.<br>
+            Actually, it can be used as a software or as a C++ library.<br>
+            However, this version (indev 0.2) only works for simple C++ code and can't be used as a software.
         </div>
     </article>
     <article>